 “The Zium Museum (2017)” by Alamantus, Alivia Horsley, Alphagravy, Charlie Stone, Conor Mccann, Cosmo D, Dan Emmerson, Eli Rainsberry, Farah Coculuzzi, G.P.
 Lackey, Gareth Damian Martin, George Buckenham, Keane Ng, khalkeus, Ktch0, Matthew Keff, Michael Berto, Moshe Linke, Nick Preston, Nicole Rusk, Nina Pal, Pippin Barr, Pol Clarissou, Quinn Spence, Sofia da Silva, Space Backyard (Alessandro Arcidiacono, Gianluca Pandolfo, Maddalena Grattarola & Simone Tranchina), Studio Oleomingus (Dhruv Jani & Sushant Chakraborty), Thomas Newlands, Tom Kitchen, Vaida Plankyte, Victor Mosquera, Absenteism, Ines J., Jav, Roh, Tanja Mölholm & Zane Zlemeša.

 The first floor mostly shows off drawings and sculptures.
-Here, cute cactus replica stand right next to the colorful landscape portraits.
-More paintings wait for you in the second floor, where it doesn’t matter if you are more into personal art like diary doodles or if would love to see a painting series about vases.
-“The Zium Museum (2017)” has got you covered for sure!
-And hey, if you would like something more interactive, I highly recommend you to visit the third floor: There you can not only find exquisite room installations like a bird café, but also separate atmospheric exploration scenes.
-Here you can either take a long trip to your apartment or seeking protection from the light irradiated by a monstrous building in the darkness.
+Cute cactus replica stand right next to the colorful landscape portraits.
+More paintings wait for you in the second floor, where it does not matter if you are more into personal art like diary doodles or if would love to see a painting series about vases.
+If you would like something more interactive, I highly recommend you to visit the third floor: There you can not only find exquisite room installations like a bird café, but also separate atmospheric exploration scenes.
+Either take a long trip to your apartment or seek protection from the light irradiated by a monstrous building in the darkness.